Manuscripts published in JPPR are free of charge.

 Should be:

-Or should have been made in pdf file.
+Or it should be as a pdf file.

 It is not allowed to send corrections made in Word file.